ABOUT SHUNT

 We put them at the heart of the action.

-This success led to exponential growth and in 2004, SHUNT moved to London Bridge where we opened THE SHUNT VAULTS - 70,000 square foot of the oldest railway arches in the city.
+This explosive success led to exponential growth and in 2004, SHUNT moved to London Bridge where we opened THE SHUNT VAULTS - 70,000 square foot of the oldest railway arches in the city.
 Here, we produced TROPICANA (2004-5) as part of Nicholas Hytner’s inaugural season at the National Theatre (the institution’s first ever off-site production).
-TROPICANA was followed by AMATO SALTONE, STARRING KITTENS AND WADE (2005-6), also with the National.
+TROPICANA became a cult hit.
+This followed by AMATO SALTONE, STARRING KITTENS AND WADE (2005-6), also with the NT.

 Alongside the Lounge, in 2008 we opened a new venue: SHUNT BERMONDSEY STREET.
-Here we built a two storey victorian ‘machine’ with glass floors and billowing steam to house MONEY (2008-10).
+Here we built a two storey victorian ‘machine’ where the audience inhabited a space with glass floors and ceiling: MONEY (2008-10).
 Core artists were involved in both projects, and would pop round the corner after shows to present their own work late night at the vaults.

 In 2010, Network Rail gave sudden eviction to all companies in the London Bridge railway arches.
 So at this point, we closed our venues - this became the first time in its 12 year history that shunt did not have a home.